basisbit/USDX/README.md

 # UltraStar MG Edition

-Fork of the UltraStar Deluxe (USDX) karaoke game.
+Fork of the UltraStar Deluxe (USDX) karaoke game.<br>
+Note: Mostly is done trough Terminal.<br>
+If you're not comfortable with this tool, consider not compiling this app!<br><br>
+Ask someone for help instead :)

 #### Prerequisites - Mac OSX (High Sierra)
 - USDX is built using _Homebrew_ and official _FreePascal build_ (using its compiler _FPC_)